Efficient Sampling for Realized Variance Estimation in Time-Changed Diffusion Models: Theory

-The TTSV model provides a joint model for the tick arrivals $N(t)$ together with the log-price process $P(t)$ that can capture both, time-varying, stochastic trading intensity and tick variance patterns.
-At the same time, $P(t)$ is a semi-martingale as a time-changed diffusion model \citep{Monroe1987, Liptser2012}, complying with the regularly imposed assumption of efficient markets \citep{DelbaenSchachermayer1994}.
+Assumption \eqref{ass:filtration} also allows for capturing ``leverage effects'' as the jump intensity $\lambda$ and the tick-volatility $\varsigma$ can depend on (the sign of) past price changes.
+Part (c) of Assumption~\eqref{ass:filtration} governs the price changes at the observed jumps.
+It essentially rules out anticipative dependence of the calendar-time processes $\lambda$ or $\varsigma$ on $B$, in the sense that the path of the intensities following a jump point is independent of the next increment of the Brownian motion.
+Assumption~\eqref{ass:filtration} further contains moment conditions, which ensure that the IV and the integrated quarticity (IQ) in Theorem \ref{thm:MSE_IV} below are finite.

-In more detail, the jump process $N(t)$ models the ticks (i.e., the transaction or quote times) through its \emph{arrival times} $t_i, i \ge 0$, that satisfy $t_i\in[0,\infty)$ and $t_i<t_{i+1}$ for all $i=1,\dots,N(T)$.
+In the following, we provide a detailed empirical motivation of the TTSV model: The jump process $N(t)$ models the ticks (i.e., the transaction or quote times) through its \emph{arrival times} $t_i, i \ge 0$, that satisfy $t_i\in[0,\infty)$ and $t_i<t_{i+1}$ for all $i=1,\dots,N(T)$.
 As illustrated by the blue points and black lines in the upper panel of Figure \ref{fig:TTSVModelIllustration}, the sample path of $N(t)$ is a right-continuous step function with jumps of magnitude one at the arrival times $t_i$ such that $N(t) = i$ for $t \in [t_i,t_{i+1})$.
 The stochastic intensity process $\lambda(t)$ of $N(t)$ is motivated by the empirical observation that the amount of trading varies drastically throughout the day.
 E.g., at the NYSE, there is a much higher trading activity just before market closure than throughout the rest of the day.
-Figure \ref{fig:TTM_snippet} shows the log-prices of the IBM stock traded on the NYSE on May, 1st 2015 between 9:45am and 9:48am and between 15:57pm and 16:00pm.
-We see that there are drastically more trades in the evening than in the morning, which is caused by many traders closing their position due to various reasons, including settlement rules of exchange markets \citep{Admati1988}.
-Figure \ref{fig:EstimatedIntensities} shows a non-parametric estimate (detailed on in the figure caption) of the trading intensity $\lambda(t)$ of the IBM stock that confirms this finding.
+Figure \ref{fig:TTM_snippet} shows the log-prices of the IBM stock traded on the NYSE on May 1, 2015 between 9:45am and 9:48am and between 15:57pm and 16:00pm.
+We see that there are drastically more trades in the afternoon than in the morning, which is caused by many traders closing their position due to various reasons, including settlement rules of exchange markets \citep{Admati1988}.
+Figure \ref{fig:EstimatedIntensities} shows a non-parametric estimate of the trading intensity $\lambda(t)$ for the IBM stock (details are provided in the figure caption), which confirms this finding.

 As $N(t)$ is piecewise constant between its arrival times $t_i$, it holds for all $0 \le s < t \le T$ that